-Another good option that's not family-style or a buffet is Liberty Tree Tavern at Magic Kingdom.
-Guests are seated in 1 of 6 rooms and called by name to be seated ("the Duggars from Arkansas!").
+Another good option that's not family-style or a buffet is lunch at Liberty Tree Tavern at Magic Kingdom.
+Guests are seated in 1 of 6 rooms and called by name to be seated ("the Alberts from Texas!").

 Dinner shows are a good group event and Hoop-Dee-Doo Revue is the most popular.
 It's located at Ft.
 Wilderness Campground and the family-style home cookin' along with a funny show is great for appealing to a big group.